jessestuart/react-pusher-todo-app/building_a_collaborative_task_list_with_react_and_pusher.md

 ### The Good Stuff

-We'll start by initialising the app state to have a list of chores and some text to store the input from the box.
-I've thrown in a couple of chores in there to start with.
+We'll start by initialising (lol) the app state to have a list of chores and some text to store the input from the box.
+I've thrown a couple of chores in there to start with.
 Each chore is an object that contains the chore and a flag to mark whether it is completed or not:

 ```javascript
 constructor(props) {